SingaporeMotherhood | Baby & Toddler

 Reasons for choosing the course:

-“I find that Yamaha has its own syllabus and a unique way of teaching young children to read notes and play the keyboard.
-Children at this age tend to be forgetful, but the drilling and reinforcement during each lesson help them to remember what has been taught.”
+“Yamaha has its own syllabus and a unique way of teaching young children to read notes and play the keyboard.
+Children at this age tend to be forgetful, but the drilling and reinforcement during each lesson help them to remember what they learn.”

 Mrs K. Chen, a full-time musician and mother of two children aged 11 and 13

-Age when children started music lessons: 5
+Age when children started lessons: 5 years old

 Music Course Attended: Yamaha Junior Music Course